gwenoleauvray/ipobfs/readme.eng.txt

 will not reach the mangle+1 hook.
 The module will not receive them.
 To solve this problem, specify the pre = raw parameter and do : iptables -t raw -I PREROUTING ...
 Outgoing packets can be processed in the usual manner through mangle.

+If you need to work with fragmented ipv4 protocols, replace iptables PREROUTING with INPUT (see the remark in the ipobfs section), specify the module parameter "prehook=input".

 The module disables OS-level checksum checking and computing for all processed packets, in some cases recomputing tcp and udp checksums independently.